 After you have been accepted by a major professor and have met all the requirements of the University’s Graduate School, you will be officially admitted to the CBMS Graduate Program.
 A letter notifying you of your official admission will be sent at this time.
 The majority of our graduate students (both international and domestic) are funded by research assistantships provided by the individual major professors.
 These students receive an annual stipend as well as health care benefits and paid tuition.

-- January 1 for the following fall or summer semester
+- December 1 for the following summer or fall term.

-- June 1 for the following spring semester
+- June 1 for the following spring term.